VII. A. Discriminatory Harassment and Sexual Misconduct Policy

 A. Internal reporting

 All Reed community members (staff, faculty, and students) should help ensure that violations of this policy are promptly reported.
 Normally, this means reporting any witnessed violations, or violations learned about through the disclosures of others.
 The Title IX Coordinator designates certain employees of the college as obligatory reporters (“responsible employees”).
-These obligated reporters include all members of the faculty, the President and Vice Presidents, supervisors of Reed Staff, employees of Student Services (including Housing Advisors), and members of the Judicial and Sexual Misconduct Boards (unless otherwise exempted).
+These obligated reporters include all members of the faculty, the President and Vice Presidents, supervisors of Reed Staff, employees of Student Life (including Housing Advisors), and members of the Judicial and Sexual Misconduct Boards (unless otherwise exempted).
 Obligated reporters must report observed or disclosed incidents of behaviors described as prohibited in Section V. Discriminatory Harassment, Section VI.
 Consent and Sexual Misconduct, Section VII.
 Relationship Abuse, and Section VIII.
 Stalking.
 Obligated reports must be made to the Title IX Coordinator or their designee within 24 hours of the observation or disclosure.
 Reporters are not expected to request information beyond what is observed or disclosed, but reports must include all relevant information known to the reporter.
 Obligated reporters are not required to report incidents of sexual misconduct, relationship abuse, or stalking which they have personally experienced.

 When a person initiates a disclosure, an obligated reporter should inform the person of their obligated reporter status, and inform them that they may instead choose to speak with a confidential resource such as a counselor or advocate.
 The obligated reporter should explain that all information disclosed to them, including the names of all parties involved, the type of incident, and the date, time, and location of the incident must be reported to the Title IX Coordinator or their designee.
 The reporter should also explain that the college will consider a request by the discloser that their identity be kept confidential during investigation.